OpenRoberta/openroberta-lab/README.md

 * Java 1.7
 * Maven >= 3.2
-* avr-gcc (for using Arduino based robots)
-* Phantomjs
 * Git
 * Web browser

+If you would like the server to compile code for the different systems, you need to install additional software:

+for linux:
+* Arduino based robots
+ * sudo apt-get install libusb-0.1-4
+ * sudo apt-get install gcc-avr binutils-avr gdb-avr avr-libc avrdude
+* NXT
+ * sudo apt-get install nbc
+* Calliope
+ * sudo apt-get install gcc-arm-none-eabi srecord libssl-dev
+* micro:bit
+ * pip install uflash

+for windows:
+* coming soon

-Please also check our [wiki](http://wiki.open-roberta.org) for a detailed install instruction, development procedure, coding conventions and further reading.
-Please also checkout our project [issue tracker](http://jira.open-roberta.org).
+Please also check our wiki for detailed installation instructions, development procedure, coding conventions and further reading.
+We also use the github issue tracking system.
+Please file issues in the main project **robertalab**.

 ### Fast installation with maven